Batsuit: Utility belt and other equipment

 The array of devices Batman carries have become more complex over time.
 The simple coiled rope and batarang scaling equipment became a rocket-powered (or compressed-air-powered) grapple gun.
 The suit has also carried on different occasions a re-breather device, flash and gas grenades, explosives and a detonator, lockpicks, a signaling device for the Batmobile, electronic surveillance equipment (including video camera and monitor), a forensic kit for gathering crime scene evidence, a medical kit, a small toolkit, a homing device, a cache of money and, in early incarnations, a pistol in a holster.
 On any occasion where Batman anticipates encountering Superman, he has also carried (in a lead case) a Kryptonite ring given to him by the Man of Steel as a weapon of last resort (in some instances, Batman has acquired – or manufactured – the kryptonite himself, such as Frank Miller's The Dark Knight graphic novels).
 One exception to this is seen in Kingdom Come, since in that novel, Superman has become impervious to kryptonite.
 In The Dark Knight Rises, at least one of the "pouches" has been replaced with a device previously seen being used by Bruce Wayne to avoid paparazzi attention that shuts off nearby electrical appliances.

-In The Batman, released in March 2022, the bat symbol on Batman’s chest is bladed, allowing it to serve as both an emblem as well as a functional tool and weapon.
+In The Batman, released in March 2022, the bat symbol on Batman's chest is bladed, allowing it to serve as both an emblem as well as a functional tool and weapon.
 To be more plausible, the bat symbol was made of metal Instead of leather.
-In an interview with HeyUGuys blogger, Director Matthew Reeves clarified that the metal was not from the gun that was used to kill Batman’s parents, Thomas and Martha Wayne.
+In an interview with HeyUGuys blogger, Director Matthew Reeves clarified that the metal was not from the gun that was used to kill Batman's parents, Thomas and Martha Wayne.

 Variants in publication

 Batman keeps variant costumes for dealing with extraordinary situations; for example, he has been shown in a SCUBA variant of his costume, a fireproof version for fighting his enemy Firefly, a thermal insulated version for fighting Mr. Freeze, as well as others.
-Many versions of the hero, including those shown in Batman: The Dark Knight Returns, Kingdom Come, Batman Beyond and Batman Versus Predator, show him swapping his cloth costume for a suit of powered armor, either to cope with particularly physically powerful foes or to compensate for his own aging body (In the Batman Versus Predator series, Batman adopts a suit of armor to cope with serious physical injuries inflicted by the Predator in the first volume, and the third sees him using a new suit of armor designed to minimize his external body temperature to hide him from the Predator's infrared vision, although in the second volume he merely uses a scrambler gauntlet to disrupt the Predator's cloaking device as he prefers his usual stealth methods over the powerful but cumbersome armour).
+Many versions of the hero, including those shown in Batman: The Dark Knight Returns, Kingdom Come, Batman Beyond and Batman Versus Predator, show him swapping his cloth costume for a suit of powered armor, either to cope with particularly physically powerful foes or to compensate for his own aging body.
+In the Batman Versus Predator series, Batman adopts a suit of armor to cope with serious physical injuries inflicted by the Predator in the first volume, and the third sees him using a new suit of armor designed to minimize his external body temperature to hide him from the Predator's infrared vision.
+However, in the second volume he merely uses a scrambler gauntlet to disrupt the Predator's cloaking device, openly stating that he prefers his usual stealth methods over the powerful but cumbersome armour.